BlazBracko/PAC-MAN/README.md

 # PAC-MAN

 ## Preveri status (mora bit up to date)
-git status
+-git status
-### Output: On branch main.
-Your branch is up to date with 'origin/main'.
+[Output: On branch main.
+Your branch is up to date with 'origin/main'.]

 # Create a new branch for JIRA issue PM-1
 git checkout -b PM-1